mikecroucher/R_awareness/Section2.md

 Note that the **ggplot2** package depends on several other packages.
 These are automatically downloaded and installed as well.
 Thanks to this mechanism, it is possible for a user to install hundreds of megabytes of pre-requisite packages from just one install command.

 Note: The user doesn't need admin rights for these installs but they will need somewhere they can write to in order to create a **personal library**.
+They will automatically be prompted to do so if they do not have the required permissions to write to write to a central location.

 ### Which packages are installed?